 How can I sign in to the site?

-If you think you know your username, select “Forgot Your Password?” below the sign in form.
+If you think you know your username, select “Forgot your password?” below the sign in form.
 This will send a message to your email address on file with a link that takes you back to the site to reset your password.
 If you don't know your username (hint: try your email address) please contact RSA for assistance.

 The password reset email is sent to the email address in your member profile.
 If your email address has changed, you’ll need to check the old email address if you still have access to it.
 If you can’t access the email, contact us for assistance.
 If you’re sure the email address on file is correct, please check your spam folder for the password reset email.
 You should also add firstname.lastname@example.org as a safe address in your email program, so that messages from RSA are not sent to spam.
 Once you successfully sign in and have access to your profile, go to Edit Bio under Manage Profile to update your contact information.